Filip7/s2m/README.md

 ## Do I need this?

 Actually no, if you use Intellij/DataGrip or any other Jetbrains IDE, the IDE can do that for you.
-If you are using pg_dump to generate an sql dump, and want to speed up the queries by turning them into multi line insets, then just define rows per insert flag `--rows-per-insert=100` <- insert number that works for your use case.
+If you are using pg_dump to generate an sql dump, and want to speed up the queries by turning them into multi line inserts, then just define rows per insert flag `--rows-per-insert=100` <- insert number that works for your use case.

 Read more here [https://www.postgresql.org/docs/current/app-pgdump.html](https://www.postgresql.org/docs/current/app-pgdump.html)